wp-plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](http://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.6.4 =
+* Introduce sortable columns for database query times and numbers
+* Display the queried object in the Request panel
+* Fix the admin menu behaviour when viewing QM output
+* Fixes for output buffering and AJAX requests
+* Several bits of code cleanup

 = 2.6.3 =
 * Clickable stack traces and file names if you've configured Xdebug's `file_link_format` setting